atweb3-io/celo-community-rpc/README.md

 2. `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID
 3. `CLOUDFLARE_ZONE_ID`: The zone ID for your domain

+For the automatic RPC server updates workflow, you also need:

+4. `GH_PAT`: A GitHub Personal Access Token with `repo` scope (for creating pull requests)

 To set up these secrets:

 1. Go to your GitHub repository
 2. Click on "Settings" > "Secrets and variables" > "Actions"
 3. Click on "New repository secret"
 4. Add each of the required secrets

+For the GH_PAT:
+1. Go to your GitHub account settings
+2. Navigate to Developer settings > Personal access tokens > Fine-grained tokens (or Classic tokens)
+3. Create a new token with `repo` scope permissions
+4. Copy the generated token and add it as a repository secret named `GH_PAT`

 ### Manual Deployment